Course Offerings

 PHIL 223 - Kang, Li

 An introduction to Buddhist philosophy.
 We focus on the philosophical articulation and defense of Buddhism, and reflect on issues in metaphysics, epistemology, philosophy of mind, and ethics.
-We cover the development of major schools in both Indian and Chinese Buddhism, including Abhidharma, Madhyamaka, Yogacara, Tiantai, Huayan, and Chan/Zen.
-We see how different traditions can be mutually informing.
-We also discuss the relevance of Buddhist philosophy to Western philosophy as well as empirical research.
+We see how different philosophical traditions—including Indian, Chinese, and Western—can be mutually informing.
+We also discuss the relevance of Buddhist philosophy to empirical research and everyday practice.

 Seminar in Ethics and Value Theory: Virtue Ethics and Liberal Arts Education